graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

-When a pipeline is running it will accumulate the gradients from each step of the pipeline and only apply the updates to the graph parameters at the end of each pipeline run, given by the ``pipeline_depth`` parameter.
+When a pipeline is running it will accumulate the gradients from each step of the pipeline and only apply the updates to the graph parameters at the end of each pipeline run, given by the ``gradient_accumulation_count`` parameter.
 Consequently it is important for the system to have more knowledge of the optimiser and so it must be given to the pipeline operator using this function.

 Device mapping
 ______________